harvard-lil/s3mothball/README.md

     pip install https://github.com/harvard-lil/s3mothball/archive/master.zip#egg=s3mothball

+## System requirements

+s3mothball requires Python 3.

 ## Why s3mothball?

 When working with smaller files in S3 Glacier the costs of depositing, retrieving, and tagging files are often larger than the cost of storage itself.

-For example, as of May 2020 storing 1TB on S3 Glacier Deep Archive costs $1/month.
-But if that 1TB consisted of one million 1MB files, it would cost:
+For example, as of May, 2020, storing 1TB on S3 Glacier Deep Archive costs $1/month.
+But if that 1TB consists of one million 1MB files, it will cost:

 * $50 (four years' storage cost) to transition the million objects from standard storage
 * $25 (two years' storage cost) to transition the million objects back to standard storage